bpftrace/bpftrace/docs/reference_guide.md

 By default, bpftrace caches the results of symbols resolutions only when ASLR (Address Space Layout Randomization) is disabled.
 This is because the symbol addresses change with each execution with ASLR.
 However, disabling caching may incur some performance.
 Set this env variable to 1 to force bpftrace to cache.
-This is fine if only trace one program execution.
+This is fine if only tracing one program execution.

 ### 9.6 `BPFTRACE_VMLINUX`